-Microfluidic Modulation Spectroscopy is a promising tool for the characterization of proteins and helps researchers build better biopharmaceuticals, faster and more cost-effectively.
+Microfluidic Modulation Spectroscopy is a promising method for the characterization of proteins and is considered one of the most sought-after protein characterization techniques available.
+MMS helps researchers build better biopharmaceuticals, faster and more cost-effectively.
 Its ability to provide rapid and automated measurements of protein structure, stability, and concentration without buffer interference, and to ultra-sensitively quantify previously undetectable structural changes in biomolecules is unmatched in the industry.
-This technology can interrogate a wide range of molecules, and as the technology continues to evolve, it is likely that MMS will become an increasingly important part of a researcher’s biophysical toolkit.
+This technology can interrogate a wide range of molecules, with an ever-growing protein database, or library of reference proteins.
+As the technology continues to evolve, MMS will likely become an increasingly important part of a researcher’s biophysical toolkit.

 What causes protein aggregation?

 The direct cause of protein aggregation results from interactions between individual proteins that become thermodynamically favored.
 There are two main sources of such driving force behind protein aggregation: